CodeCanna/telegram-clock-bot/README.md

 * `/in` - Clocks you in
 * `/out` - Clocks you out and calucates your time with or without taking a lunch
 * `/lunch` - Clocks you out for lunch
-* `/lunchstop` - Clocks you back in from lunch and records your lunch
+* `/lunchstop` - Clocks you back in from lunch and records your lunch times

 ## NOTE
 Telegram BotFather allows you to define quick command buttons so you don't have to physically type in these commands everytime.